|

 funds the escrow or impound account for taxes and

+insurance.
 Monthly Payment (P&I) - This

 is the monthly mortgage payment on a home loan, this